aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip.saving/sevenziplzma2compressionsettings/sevenziplzma2compressionsettings/_index.md

 ## Remarks

-The bigger the dictionary, the better the compression ratio usually is, but dictionaries bigger than the uncompressed data are waste of RAM.
+The bigger the dictionary, usually the better the compression ratio is - but dictionaries larger than the uncompressed data are a waste of RAM.

 ### See Also